-The Society for American City and Regional Planning History announces it will be holding its 19th National Conference on October 20 – 22, 2022, with both virtual events and in-person events in Harlem, at The City College of New York City.
-The program includes one day each of virtual panels, tours in New York City, and in-person panels.
+The Society for American City and Regional Planning History announces it will be holding its 20th National Conference on October 24 – 26, 2024, with both virtual events and in-person events at the University of California, San Diego.
+The Call for Papers deadline was March 31, 2024.

 SACRPH Statement on Black Lives Matter